mjfos2r/clover_project/notes/setup.md

 # man page for detailed command line options
 man ./minimap2.1
 ```

 # Okay so do that if you don't have minimap installed and on $PATH.
-I already do, here's where my binaries are.
+I already do, here's where my binaries are

 ```
 ❯ which minimap2
 /usr/local/bin/minimap2
 ❯ minimap2 --version
 2.24-r1122
 ```

 okay now for trinity.

 ```
 ❯ conda install -c bioconda trinity
 Collecting package metadata (current_repodata.json): done